jacquomo/squidle/README.md

-SQUIDLE+ API Integration for R:
+This code base is for:

+1) Extracting still images from BOSS, BRUV and other video platforms and formatting for upload into SQUIDLE+ using R. It provides example workflows to create folder structures and image name convention ready for ingestion into R.

-This repository provides basic API calls to SQUIDLE+ to download annotations and images for summarizing using R.
+2) Extracting annotation data from SQUIDLE+ API using R. This repository provides basic API calls to SQUIDLE+ to download annotations and images for summarizing using R.
+A full list of API endpoints can be found at https://squidle.org/api/help?template=api_help_page.html

 Getting Started:
 1. Prerequisites
 Ensure you have R installed on your system.
 You will also need the httr, jsonlite, tidyverse, leaflet, leaflet.extras, magick, htmlwidgets, glue packages.

-2. API Endpoints
-A full list of API endpoints can be found at https://squidle.org/api/help?template=api_help_page.html

 Reporting Issues: